AbhirakshakDhiman/Makersharks_Assessment/README.md

 To Run this Springboot Rest API, You have to do some following steps

 1. Download zip file and extract it.

 2. Add into to your eclipse IDE

 3. Goto terminal and goto this folder

-4. Run this commnad in terminal
+4. Run this commnad in terminal:mvn spring-boot:run
-   >>mvn spring-boot:run

 5.Your Api will start

 6.Open  command prompt and write the following curl command to add a new supplier
    >>curl -X POST "http://localhost:8080/api/supplier/new" -H "Content-Type: application/json" -d "{\"location\": \"India\", \"natureOfBusiness\": \"LARGE_SCALE\", \"manufacturingProcesses\": [\"MOULDING\"]}"